genn-team/genn/userproject/OneComp_project/README.txt

 For a first minimal test, the system may be used with:

+generate_run.exe 1 1 outdir OneComp

+for Windows users, or:

 ./generate_run 1 1 outdir OneComp

+for Linux, Mac and other UNIX users.

 This would create a set of tonic spiking Izhikevich neurons with no connectivity, receiving a constant identical 4 nA input.
 It is lso possible to use the model with a sinusoidal input instead, by setting the input to INPRULE.

 Another example of an invocation would be:

+generate_run.exe 0 1 outdir OneComp FTYPE=DOUBLE CPU_ONLY=1

+for Windows users, or:

 ./generate_run 0 1 outdir OneComp FTYPE=DOUBLE CPU_ONLY=1

+for Linux, Mac and other UNIX users.